 If you are looking for a list of the best things to do on the West Coast of Florida, we have you covered!
-Check out our list for best cities and actives to do on the west coast.
+Check out our list of the best cities and activities to do on the west coast.

 For those looking to explore the west coast of Florida, we have put together the best stops for those looking to road trip, or just take day trips from popular west coast cities like Naples, Tampa, and Pensacola.